Introduction: How to Make a Rocket Using PET Bottles

 Take one of the previously sanded bottles and cut it in the middle, then you will have something like the second image below.

-Now we'll have to build the rocket nozzle with the top of the bottle that has been cut, for that you will have to use the "Durepoxi" which is an epoxy adhesive and then shape the mass at the tip to form the tip of a rocket with the rest of the bottle, see the first image below.
+Now we'll have to build the rocket nozzle using the top of the bottle that has been cut, for that you will have to use "Durepoxi" which is an epoxy adhesive and then shape the mass at the tip to form the tip of a rocket with the rest of the bottle, see the image below.

-now have fun painting and decorating your rocket any way you like ;), use spray.
+Now have fun painting and decorating your rocket any way you like ;).